• Home

 This is one of what I call my secret weapon recipes.
 Secret weapon recipes are those recipes that you can completely, totally, 1000% rely on to work Every Single Time, and that are also a little bit different and a whole lot of delicious.

-I count my scrambled eggs with ricotta and chives in this category, as well as my recipe for naked ravioli and my beloved Blue Dory cookie recipe too.
+I count my scrambled eggs with ricotta in this category, as well as my recipe for Chicken Carbonara and my beloved Blue Dory cookie recipe too.

-These delectable biscuits are the biscuit version of my secret weapon recipe, and let’s just say that the first time I made them, the Southern husband ate all of them.
+These delectable biscuits are the biscuit version of my secret weapon recipe.

 The combination of the sour cream and the butter makes these babies taste like they are already buttered.
 And how fabulous is that?